 2013: In his first year with the Cardinal, Morris earned All-PAC-12 First Team honors.
 Among the conference’s freshmen, Morris ranked first in assists (7) and tied for the lead in goals (6).
 He scored his first two collegiate goals in a 2-1 overtime win at UC Santa Barbara (September 27).
 Morris also recorded goals in a 2-1 win at Oregon State (October 6) and the opening tally of a 2-1 loss to UCLA (November 1).
 He added a score in two separate contests against San Diego State (October 13, November 3).
 In the NCAA Tournament First Round, Morris converted a penalty kick in Stanford’s shootout win over Loyola Marymount (November 21).

 After stints with the U.S. U-20 and U-23 Men’s National Teams, Morris made his USMNT debut in the 76th minute of a friendly against Ireland in Dublin (November 18, 2014).
 He was the first active college player to earn a cap for the USMNT since Ante Razov did so in 1995.
 He became the first college player to score for the United States in 24 years when he recorded a goal in the 49th minute against Mexico (April 15, 2015).
 Against the Netherlands on June 5, 2015, Morris recorded the game-winning assist in the 90th minute.
-In all, Morris has 12 appearances with one goal and one assist for the United States Men’s National Team.
+In all, Morris has 14 appearances with two goals and one assist for the United States Men’s National Team.

 In 2013, Morris scored 28 goals in 32 matches for Sounders Academy en route to winning the U-17/18 U.S. Soccer Development Academy Player of the Year Award.
 The following year, Morris played for Sounders FC’S U-23 side, in which he recorded one goal in four appearances.